chhoumann/notetweet_obsidian/README.md

 ### Features
 - Post tweets of selected text
 - Post threads from file
+- Automatically appends a tag to your tweet (to keep track of what you've posted)

 ### Coming...
-- Automatically appends a tag to your tweet (to keep track of what you've posted)
+- Ability to break text over 250 characters into multiple tweets instead of immediately posting
+- Confirmation prompts
+- Delete tweet/thread that was just posted (undo)
+- Documentation / how to use

 Feel free to recommend features!